Cat-Ching's Divine Will

 So the idea is to stock up on Gitan bags at the start, then rush stairs until you clear the dungeon,

-How to add Gitan to your inventory
+gitan How to add Gitan bags to your inventory

 1. Hold B and move towards the Gitan bag to step on the Gitan bag without picking it up.